Are Deep Learning Methods Suitable for Downscaling Global Climate Projections? An Intercomparison for Temperature and Precipitation over Spain: Discussion

-For the different loss functions compared, we find that for temperature, both MSE and STO loss functions yield similar results, with STO performing slightly better for extremes, as previously noted in \citeA{bano_configuration_2020}.
+Contrary to \citet{quesada_repeatable_2022}, we do not find that U-Net models outperform DeepESD.
+In fact, for some specific temperature indices, DeepESD shows better performance.
+This discrepancy might be due to the different spatial domains of study or to the inclusion of a final dense layer in the U-Net developed in \citet{quesada_repeatable_2022}, which makes the model not fully convolutional, unlike in this study.
+For the different loss functions compared, we find that for temperature, both MSE and STO loss functions yield similar results, with STO performing slightly better for extremes, as previously noted in \citet{bano_configuration_2020}.
 However, this difference is minor, leading us to prefer the MSE-based model for its simplicity, as STO nearly doubles the model's parameters and introduce spatial heterogeneity in the sampling process.
-For precipitation, as noted in the literature \cite{adewoyin_tru_2021}, MSE-based models struggle to reproduce several aspects of the target distribution.
+For precipitation, as noted in the literature \citep{adewoyin_tru_2021}, MSE-based models struggle to reproduce several aspects of the target distribution.
 Pre-processing precipitation to avoid long tails (SQR) has shown some improvements over plain MSE but still fails to properly capture the tail of the distribution.
-Recent approaches in the literature involve weighting extreme values in the loss function to encourage the model to better reproduce extreme values \cite{price_increasing_2022, doury_suitability_2024}.
+Recent approaches in the literature involve weighting extreme values in the loss function to encourage the model to better reproduce extreme values \citep{price_increasing_2022, doury_suitability_2024}.
 In this study, one such loss function (ASYM) provides satisfactory results across several aspects of the distribution, especially among deterministic loss functions.
-Another successful loss function for precipitation is STO, as previously noted in \citeA{bano_configuration_2020} and observed in the present work.
+Another successful loss function for precipitation is STO, as previously noted in \citet{bano_configuration_2020} and observed in the present work.